CRAWNiiK/LockWire/README.md

 Generate key pair

-`python LockWire.py -g`
+`python LockWire.py -g crawniik`

-this will generate key_pub.pem and key_priv.pem
+this will generate crawniik_pub.pem and crawniik_priv.pem

 you can rename it but leave the _pub.pem alone